aniketkudale/events-api/README.md

   * Validation on update
 - Delete event
   * Owner only
-- Calculate the average cost of all courses for a event
-- Calculate the average rating from the reviews for a event

 ### Users & Authentication
 - Authentication will be done using JWT/cookies